adharshchottu/upsc-notes/content/blog/ancient-indian-history.md

 ## The cities

 A new stage in civilization was reached with the growth of cities.
 In India, with the excavation of two ancient cities, Harappa and Mohenjo-Daro, a highly developed ancient civilization of five thousand years ago was laid bare.
 Recently several more cities with a similar way of life as Harappa and Mohenjo-Daro have been excavated at Rupar, Lothal and Kalibangan.
 This civilization is known as the Indus valley civilization or the Harappa culture.
 It extended over a vast area including Sind, Punjab, Rajasthan, Kathiawar and Gujarat.
 From the excavations, we know that this was a highly developed civilization.
 The cities were well-planned and properly looked after.
 The streets were well laid-out and had an efficient drainage system.
 The houses were well-planned.
 The people of this civilization had developed contact with people of other civilizations of that time in west Asia.
 The great bath is the best-known building in Mohenjo-Daro.

+## The life of the people in the city

+The articles that have been found in the various cities of the Harappa culture show that the people in those days led fairly advanced life.
+They were good builders, skilful craftsmen manufacturers, clever farmers and big traders.
+They manufactured cotton and woollen cloth.
+They were fond of ornaments.
+Their pottery was beautiful.
+They traded with the people of Sumer(Iran).
+They use precise weights and measures and perhaps marked their goods with seals.
+They knew how to write but their writings have not been read so far.
+They seemed to have worshipped the mother goddess and held the pipal tree and the bull sacred.
+They had many types of amusements and children has their toys.
+The fall of the Harappa culture was a sad event because the culture which followed was not as advanced as that of the Harappa people.

+## The Aryan settlement

+The Aryans came to India from North-eastern Iran and the region around the Caspian sea.
+At first, they settled in Punjab, and then some of them moved southeastwards into the region north of Delhi.
+Their further eastward expansion into the Ganga valley was made easier by the discovery of the use of iron.
+Our knowledge of the Aryans is based on literary evidence - hymns, poems, and stories which they composed.
+Aryan society was divided into tribes headed by chiefs or kings.
+Through the _samiti_ and the _sabha_, the king consulted the members of the tribe.
+The tribe was split into small units comprising a number of families living in villages.
+The Aryan family was a patriarchal family.

+When the Aryans came to India, they were a nomadic people.
+After they took to agriculture and settled down in villages, some of them began to specialize in certain crafts.
+This led to the exchange of goods between on village and another.
+The Aryans used horses which they had brought from Iran for drawing chariots.

+1. Patriarchal family - A family in which the oldest male member is regarded as the head.